Robinpig/Note/docs/CS/Java/Spring/AOP.md

 ## ProxyFactoryBean

+ProxyFactoryBean is a FactoryBean implementation that builds an AOP proxy based on beans in Spring BeanFactory.

+MethodInterceptors and Advisors are identified by a list of bean names in the current bean factory, specified through the "interceptorNames" property.
+The last entry in the list can be the name of a target bean or a TargetSource; however, it is normally preferable to use the "targetName"/"target"/"targetSource" properties instead.

 Return a proxy.
 Invoked when clients obtain beans from this factory bean.
 Create an instance of the AOP proxy to be returned by this factory.
 The instance will be cached for a singleton, and create on each call to getObject() for a proxy.

 ```java